wp-plugins/social-bookmarks/readme.txt

 * Updated the url for sk*rt as now it is called kirtsy.
 * The admin section is now located on a top-level menu in Dashboard.
 * The options are now divided into separate pages to avoid the vertical scrolling.
-* The link to all the social sites now include a nofollow attribute.
+* The link to all the social sites now includes a nofollow attribute.

 == Changelog for 4.0 ==